 This is generally consistent with the present NFRD.
 However, the CSRD goes further, requiring member states to implement the following (administrative) measures as well:

-The CSRD proposal establishes a common EU-wide audit (assurance) requirement for submitted sustainability data, assisting in ensuring that provided data is accurate and credible.
+The CSRD proposal establishes a common EU-wide audit requirement for sustainability data that has already been submitted, assisting in ensuring that provided data is accurate and credible.

 While the European Commission’s purpose is to achieve a comparable degree of certainty for financial and sustainability reporting, it has allowed for a gradual approach.